 - The Bayovar 12 concession, in the Sechura basin of northern Peru, is adjacent to Vale's Bayovar phosphate mine.
-Focus plans to begin resource drilling in early 2014.
+A maiden resource estimate for Bayovar 12, was published in September 2014; 115 MT Indicated grading 12.37% P2O5 and 73 MT Inferred grading 12.44% P2O5.

 - The Quebranta project in southern Peru is geologically similar to Bayovar 12 but at a much earlier stage.
 Some initial sampling has been completed.

-- At Mantaro, Focus has staked a number of concessions covering the strike extension of the units hosting Machay.
+- Near Stonegate Agricom's Mantaro project, Focus has staked a number of concessions covering the strike extension of the units hosting Machay.

 For more detail, please click on the relevant project link on the map or the blue project button below it.